 - Every time someone re-signs a lease, meet with them to evaluate their needs and complaints.

 Be Precise About How You Communicate

-When it comes to maintaining a healthy landlord-tenant relationship, you need to establish clear lines of communication so that there’s no room for miscommunication.
+When it comes to maintaining a healthy landlord-tenant relationship, you need to establish clear communication lines so that there’s no room for miscommunication.
 How are tenants supposed to report problems?
 What’s the protocol for emergencies?
 What about late payments and other notices?

-A central communication system will also provide you with a place where you can give tenants important updates.
-For example, if construction will be happening or the pool will be closed for a few days, you’ll want a place where you can post that information for all tenants to see immediately.
+A central communication system will also provide you with a place where you can give tenants essential updates.
+For example, if construction will be happening or the pool will be closed for a few days, you’ll want a place to post that information for all tenants to see immediately.
 This will smoothen out the tenant experience.